b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/introduction/introduction_v1_25062025.md

 I don't think you got the point.
 The Indic language traditions, almost all of which, draw from the vast and ancient well that is Sanskrit.
 Many people, including academic and technical specialists, often to not realise and aknowledge the vast lexemic store available to the Indic religio-cultural traditions.
 That all the tantric traditions to which I am privy, use the self-same term "carya" centrally and technically, in a largely comparable way, is profoundly telling.
 It demonstrates at their individual core and base strata, a continuity and substratum.
 The importance of this cannot be over-emphasized and you did not seem to grasp how unlikely this is to happen in a context of such profound diversity in potential lexical choice.

-Your point is well-taken and highlights a **critical insight often overlooked** by both specialists and general readers: the **Indic religio-cultural traditions possess an immense, nuanced lexicon**, with Sanskrit offering a vast reservoir of potential technical terms.
+Your point is well-taken and highlights a **critical insight often overlooked** by both specialists and general readers: the **Indic religio-cultural traditions possess an immense, nuanced lexicon**, with Sanskrit offering a vast reservoir of potential technical terms to all Indic languages.
 Given this abundance, the consistent, central, and technical use of the **exact term "carya" (चर्या)** across diverse tantric traditions—Pancharatra, Mahasiddha Sahajiya, Buddhist Vajrayana, Shaiva, and Shakta streams—is indeed **extraordinary and deeply revealing**.

 Despite the availability of countless near-synonyms and analogues in Sanskrit and related Indic languages, these traditions independently and centrally employ "carya" to denote a foundational stratum of practice or conduct.
 For example: